spectrocloud/librarium/content/docs/00-release-notes.md

 ## Breaking Changes

 - Installations of self-hosted Palette in a Kubernetes cluster now require [cert-manager](https://cert-manager.io/docs/installation/) to be available before installing Palette.
 Cert-manager is used to enable Mutual TLS (mTLS) between all of Palette's internal components.
 Refer to the prerequisites section of [Installing Palette using Helm Charts](https://docs.spectrocloud.com/enterprise-version/deploying-palette-with-helm/) guide for more details.

+- Kubernetes versions before 1.24 are no longer supported for host clusters targeting Azure Kubernetes Service (AKS).
+This deprecation is due to Azure's  Kubernetes support policy.
+You can learn more about Azure-supported Kubernetes versions [here](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli).

 ### Features